Knowing What Makes Windows Energy Efficient Can Save You Money

 Thanks to improved technologies, the glass in your windows can increase energy efficiency.
 And that doesn’t just mean tinting your windows.
-Multiple-pane options, various varieties of glazing, gas fills and even the method used to install the glass can help you save money on your energy bills any season, regardless of the weather.
+Multiple-pane options, various sorts of glazing, gas fills, and even the method used to install the glass can help you save money on your energy bills any season, regardless of the weather.

 Get to Know the ENERGY STAR® Basics

 When considering windows for energy efficiency, it's important to first research their energy-performance ratings in relation to the Boise climate and your home's design.
 What does “energy efficiency” even mean and how can you weigh the energy savings of one window against another once they’re in your home?

 ENERGY STAR is a government-backed symbol that provides consumers with a dependable source for energy efficiency information about products.
 When purchasing an energy-efficient window, check for the ENERGY STAR label.
 It will list a number of the factors that go into identifying performance.
 Here’s a breakdown of what these categories mean:

 - U-Factor: The rate of heat loss to the outside.
 A low U-factor is better.

 - Solar Heat Gain Coefficient (SHGC): Normally listed as a fraction, this is the amount of solar radiation that a window lets in.
 SHGC is measured on a scale from 0 to 1.
 Window SHGC normally ranges from 0.25 to 0.80.
 Again, a low number is better.

 - Air Leakage (AL): The rate at which air passes through the joints in the window.
 The lower the AL value, the less air leakage.

 - Visible Transmittance (VT): The amount of light the window lets through measured on a scale of 0 to 1, with values generally ranging from 0.20 to 0.80.
 The higher the VT, the more light you see.